giantswarm/docs/src/content/reference/app-configuration/index.md

 for you.

-The previous hello-world-app examples could be configured by the following yaml files using the Web Interface.
+The previous hello-world-app examples could be configured by the following YAML files using the Web Interface.
 Notice that no ConfigMap or Secret metadata is required.
 You only have to supply the `values` part as a valid yaml file, with no encoding.